RainyVintage/Portfolio/README.md

 ### Finance folder includes all finance- related coding project
 ### Data Visualization folder inclues some personal examples from Tableau or published on Tableau Public

+## End
+I'm actively applying for Data Scientist job right now.
+Open to DS opportunites at any level.
+Reply within 12 hours.